CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 source /cvmfs/cms.cern.ch/cmsset_default.csh
 ```

-Then create a CMSSW working environment in your home folder:
+Then create a CMSSW working environment in your working area.
+Make sure your working area is in the ~/nobackup directory, which has more storage space than your home directory.

 ```
+cd ~/nobackup
 mkdir longlivedLE
 cd longlivedLE
 cmsrel CMSSW_10_1_0